mam1/Pcon-TNG/README.md

 Rx P9_26 <---------- Tx 0

 The BeagleBone initiates all communications.
-The C3 has a cog monitoring the serial connection.
 Communication is packet based.
 A packet starts with a 2 byte header followed by byte that contains the number of following data bytes.
 The last byte is a checksum.
 The BeagleBone sends a packet which contains a frame.
 The frame type determines the action the C3 takes.
-The C3 ends the conversation by sending the BeagleBone an ACK frame type.
+The C3 ends the conversation by sending the BeagleBone an ACK frame.

     <packet header><packet length><packet data><checksum>

-An independent process is running which watches the byte stream from the sender and parses the byte steam into packets.
+The C3 has a cog monitoring the serial connection.
+This independent process watches the byte stream from the BeagleBone  and parses the byte steam into packets.
 When a complete packet is received it is is placed on the packet queue and other process can dequeue it as required.

 Packet data is a frame where the first byte sets the frame type and the fame type determines the action of the receiver.
 It also determines how the following frame data will be marshaled.